 How to use Zoom for online learning

-With most classes now happening online, Zoom has quickly become a UTS favourite for online tutorials.
+With many classes happening online, Zoom has quickly become a UTS favourite for online lectures and tutorials.

 What is Zoom?